ruslylove/datastruct/lectures/lect-3-Singly-Linked-List.md

 routeAlias: remove_tail
 ---

 ## Removing from the Tail

-* Removing the last element efficiently in a *singly* linked list is problematic ⚠️.
+* Removing the last element efficiently in a *singly* linked list is problematic.
 * To update the `tail` reference correctly, you need access to the node *before* the current tail.
 * There's no direct way to get the previous node without traversing the list from the `head`.
 * This traversal takes time proportional to the list's length, making tail removal inefficient (not constant time).<br><br>